stm32duino/wiki_contrib/_cmake/Introduction-to-CMake.md

 You may want to read [the CMake tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) to get a comprehensive overview of the features CMake offers.

 For a detailed list of the functions this project provides, please refer to [[Functions reference]].
-Below is an introduction to general-purpose CMake; most of it is abstracted away in said funtions.
+Below is an introduction to general-purpose CMake; most of it is abstracted away in said functions.

 Here are some key points about the structure of a `CMakeLists.txt` (Also read [the documentation](https://cmake.org/cmake/help/latest/manual/cmake-buildsystem.7.html)):
 - The main file must start with a call to [`cmake_minimum_required()`](https://cmake.org/cmake/help/latest/command/cmake_minimum_required.html), to make sure the version of CMake meets the expectations;